ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAircraftClimb.rst

 IAircraftClimb
 ==============

-.. py:class:: IAircraftClimb
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAircraftClimb

    object

    Interface used to access the climb options for an aircraft in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAircraftClimb

 Overview
 --------